l-palermo/CV/README.md

 Please see below link to the land developer website with a fast-forward video of some moment of the construction.

 * http://lanternmaidenhead.com/bright-thinking-gallery/

+#### Problem Solving

+The work of an Architect is mostly based on solving problems through design, both technical and conceptual.
+To approach a problem, I take time to consider the expected outcome, the logic behind the problem, the steps to get there and research appropriately.

+#### Hard worker

+As an Architect hard work is a must.
+Long hours and deadlines are at a daily order as well as clients who change their mind at the last minute.
+Hard-work never scared me and has given me confidence to change career while bringing the same dedication to a new industry.

+#### Determination

+I am competitive with myself, always willing to challenge my personal limits and driven by improvement.
+Self-growth is a very important part of my personality.
+Nothing is impossible, with time and commitment everything can be achieved.

 ## Experience